 Important information!
-If students commit a prohibited act, such as using various forbidden tools, cribbing, taking out any part of the exam or any other cheating, the teacher is allowed to interrupt an exam and to grade a student with F, FF or FFF according to the seriousness of the offence.
+If students commit a prohibited act, such as using various forbidden tools, cribbing, taking out any part of the exam or any other cheating, the teacher is allowed to interrupt an exam and to grade a student with F. Dean starts a disciplinary action, that can lead to exclusion.
 The mentioned procedure relates to all the activities that are included in the final evaluation of the course (seminar work, essays, tests etc.).

 - Language of instruction